-Chile ranks fortieth the 2009 United (UNDP)'s Nations Development Programme Human Development Index, with 13.7% of the population below the poverty line, and 3.2% indigent.
+2009 Chile ranks fortieth in the United Nations Development Programme (UNDP)'s Human Development Index, with 13.7% of the population below the poverty line, and 3.2% indigent.
 The ratio of the richest 10% to the poorest 10% is 26.2.
 The per capita expense on health is US\$ 792 (UNDP, 2009).
 However, deep inequities persist, particularly among women, children, ethnic minorities, those in isolated regions and underemployed workers.